jinghuazhao/SomaLogic/README.md

 ## References

 Behar M (2018).
-Proteomics might have saved my mother’s life and it may yet dave mine. *The New York Times Magazine*, https://www.nytimes.com/interactive/2018/11/15/magazine/tech-design-proteomics.html
+Proteomics might have saved my mother’s life and it may yet save mine. *The New York Times Magazine*, https://www.nytimes.com/interactive/2018/11/15/magazine/tech-design-proteomics.html